dat-ecosystem-archive/docs/papers/dat-paper.md

   left child length + right child length
 ```

 The reason the tree entries contain data lengths is to allow for sparse mode replication.
-Encoding lengths (and including lengths in all hashes) means you can verify the merkle subtrees independent of the rest of the tree, which happens during sparse replication scenarios.
+Encoding lengths (and including lengths in all hashes) means you can verify the Merkle subtrees independent of the rest of the tree, which happens during sparse replication scenarios.

 The tree file corresponds directly to the `data` file.